gurugio/lowlevelprogramming-university/README.md

 I am sure that the next language for the systems programming would be Rust.
 I will make a list what I did to learn Rust.

+[Linus Torvalds said "Unless something odd happens, it [Rust] will make it into 6.1."](https://www.zdnet.com/article/linus-torvalds-rust-will-go-into-linux-6-1/)

 * [The Rust Programming Language](https://doc.rust-lang.org/book/)
   * Great introduction, but lack of examples and exercises.
 * [Rust by Example](https://doc.rust-lang.org/rust-by-example/)